blackberry/BES10-WebWorks/ECL/WW2.0/www/README.md

   * webworks plugin add com.blackberry.ui.contextmenu
   * webworks plugin add com.blackberry.identity
   * webworks plugin add com.blackberry.notification

+** NOTE VERY IMPORTANT TO DO THE NEXT STEP for PUSH to WORK!
+5. Update the www/config.xml on ~ line 24 -> "widget id" to be your desired app id (change from ecl_webworks_2) Then modify the two "rim:invoke-target" lines 55 & 65 to be unique (from webworks2.ecl2.invoke.waa.*)
+Then lastly modify the "push" value in www/js/pushhandler.js ~ line 23 to have the pushTarget identical to what you just defined in line 55 of config.xml.

-5. Connect your device or simulator, type "webworks run"
+6. Connect your device or simulator, type "webworks run".
+HINT: If your BES admin has enabled it, you may switch your device into the work perimeter and sign/deploy it directly there by typing  "webworks run --release -k SIGNING_PASSWORD"

 ## More Info

-The UI uses Webworks and BBUI.js
-The JS LZMA compression routines are by Nathan Rugg @ https://github.com/nmrugg/LZMA-JS The JSON parser in JavaScript by Douglas Crockford @ http://javascript.crockford.com Icons from Myers Design Limited (http://myersdesign.com/).
+The JS LZMA compression routines are by Nathan Rugg @ https://github.com/nmrugg/LZMA-JS The JSON parser in JavaScript by Douglas Crockford @ http://javascript.crockford.com The UI uses Webworks and BBUI.js